ldapjs/node-ldapjs/docs/server.md

 ### send(entry)

 Allows you to send a `SearchEntry` object.
-Note that you do not need to explicitly pass in a `SearchEntry` object, and can instead just send a plain JavaScript object that matches the format used from `AddRequest.toObject()`.
+You do not need to explicitly pass in a `SearchEntry` object, and can instead just send a plain JavaScript object that matches the format used from `AddRequest.toObject()`.
-Example:

     server.search('o=example', function(req, res, next) {
       var obj = {